Merry Christmas Baby: Renditions

+R&B duo Ike and Tina Turner recorded a rendition that was released as a single on Warner Bros Records in 1964.

-In 1971 Elvis Presley recorded a blues version for his album Elvis Sings The Wonderful World of Christmas as well as a single.
+In 1971, rock & roll musician Elvis Presley recorded a blues version for his album Elvis Sings The Wonderful World of Christmas as well as a single.
 It was recorded as an 8-minute version but was whittled down to 5:44 on the album.

+Rock musician Bruce Springsteen and the E Street Band have been known to cover the song throughout the years and their live version was featured on the 1987 A Very Special Christmas album.